 Adab & Akhlaq (Islamic Morals and Manners)

-Our CISNA accredited curriculum grant us 6 different levels for Qur’an and Arabic.
+Our CISNA accredited curriculum grants us 6 different levels for Qur’an and Arabic.
 Students will progress based on their levels in learning Arabic and reading the Qur’an.
 All students will learn the basics of Qur’anic reading, writing, recitation with tajweed, and memorization.
 Students will also learn the specific Arabic vocabulary of the Qur’an to enhance their understanding of the Qur’an.
 Arabic in QAIS is taught as part of learning Qur’an.
 Arabic as a foreign language is taught as a separate class.

 The goal for our students in QAIS is for them to be able to read, recite, write, memorize, and interpret the Qur’an by themselves with the rich background of Islamic history and tradition so that they may practice and live with the Qur’an as their guide.